-RD7200 systems are shipped as standard configured to use Li-lon battery packs.
+RD8200e systems are shipped as standard configured to use Li-lon battery packs.

-Both the locator and transmitter can also be powered using good quality rechargeable D-cell NiMH batteries or the optional accessory Li-lon rechargeable battery packs.
+Both the locator and transmitter can also be powered using good quality D-cell Alkaline batteries or the optional accessory Li-lon rechargeable battery packs.
 It's important to set the correct battery chemistry in the locator to optimize performance, see Section 4.5

 Transmitters can also be powered using optional accessory mains or vehicle power adapters.
-Refer to section 10.11 for more information.